fluhus/coppee/README.md

 parenthesized expression, etc. In the above example, a file named **lecture_13.ppt** will be copied to a file named **lesson_13.ppt**.
 ### Comments and empty lines
-Comments are lines the start with `//`.
+Comments are lines that start with `//`.
 Comments and empty lines are ignored by the parser.
 ```
 // This is a comment.